e1z0/napalm-arubacx/README.md

 # ArubaCX Support in netbox-orb

-This is a bit hacky approach of supporting ArubaCX latest devices, but for sure it works perfectly.
-All you need is to spin latest docker.io/netboxlabs/orb-agent:develop docker image and replace files in
-/usr/local/lib/python3.12/site-packages/napalm with this repository files.
-There are no prebuild docker image, so you have to do it yourself.
+This is a bit hacky approach of supporting **ArubaCX** latest devices, but for sure it works perfectly.
+All you need is to spin latest **docker.io/netboxlabs/orb-agent:develop** docker image and replace files in **/usr/local/lib/python3.12/site-packages/napalm** with this repository files.
+There are no prebuild docker image yet, so you have to do it yourself.
 Then in agent.yml config use "driver: aoscx_v2".

 ```
 mv device_discovery/discovery.py /usr/local/lib/python3.12/site-packages/device_discovery/discovery.py